Private Alternative Loans

 Lenders use a variety of financial indexes to calculate interest rates on private loans.
 These are tied to economic factors that make interest rates on private loans a variable rate, although some private educational loans carry fixed rates.
 The two most common indexes are LIBOR and Prime Rate.

-Since lenders compute the interest rate differently, check with each lender to determine who the interest rate is calculated and to find the most current rates.
+Since lenders compute the interest rate differently, check with each lender to determine how the interest rate is calculated and to find the most current rates.

 Funds are generally disbursed equitably among all terms of anticipated attendance.
 Funds are requested no earlier than 10 days before the start of a term.
 All private educational loan funds are processed through a third party servicer, ELMOne; and funds are issued electronically into a student’s CSUSB account for disbursement via check or direct deposit.

-The Office of Financial Aid & Scholarships will confirm that a student is continuing to meet eligibility requirements established by the lender before the Student Accounts Office releases the funds to the student.
+The Office of Financial Aid & Scholarships will confirm that a student is continuing to meet eligibility requirements established by the lender before the Student Financial Services releases the funds to the student.

 Items to remember/consider when selecting a lender: